ModuleArt/plain-color/README.md

 If you want to report a bug, first, thank you, that helps us a lot.
 Please open an <a href="https://github.com/ModuleArt/plain-color/issues/new">issue</a> and mention your OS, your PlainColor version, and how to reproduce it.
 Adding a screenshot of the issue or screen recording is a big help too.

-## 🔮 Future plans
+## 🔮 Roadmap

 ### v1.0.8 (what's left)

-- Export/Import palettes:
-  - Select color format (hex, rgb, etc.)
-  - Export preview (textarea, copy button)
-  - Export variants:
-    - JSON `{ "Indigo": "#4464C2" }`
-    - JavaScript `const colors = { indigo: "#4464C2" }`
-    - CSS variables `:root { --color-indigo: #4464C2 }`
-    - SASS variables `$color-indigo: #4464C2`
+- ❗ Use palette name as js object name / add comment on top of css
+- ❗ Save palette to a file
-- <a href="https://icon.kitchen/">New app icon</a>
+- ❗ <a href="https://icon.kitchen/">New app icon</a>
-- Fix: Color name, Palette name white-space
-- Prepend default palette (Apple colors)
-- Fix context menu height (check on different window heights)

 ### v1.0.9

+- ❗ Fix context menu height (check on different window heights)
+- ❗ Prepend default palette (Apple colors)
+- ❗ Animation on export palette content copied
+- ❗ Fix: Color/Palette name white-space
+- ❗ Fix: Cannot copy text in inputs/textareas
-- Import JSON palettes
+- ❗ Import JSON palettes
+- ❗ ColorCard: Add ability to type/paste HEX value
 - Picker: Pinch to zoom
-- ColorCard: Add ability to type/paste HEX value
 - Move picker with arrows (step = 1px), make sure it cannot be out of screen bounds
 - Instant copy shortcut `CommandOrControl+Shift+C`
-- Better color wheel: Add inputs for values (hex, rgba, etc.)
+- Export to image (with preview, mb use canvas)

+### v1.1.0

+- ❗ <a href="https://v2.tauri.app/plugin/updater/">Add updater</a>

 ### v1.1.x

-- <a href="https://v2.tauri.app/plugin/updater/">Add updater</a>
-- Add picker sound (Funny mouth sound, with ability to turn off)
+- ❗ Better color wheel: Add inputs for values (hex, rgba, etc.)
 - Add ability to reorder colors
 - More color formats:
   - Common:
     - 🖥️ RGB/RGBA from 0 to 1 `0,36; 0,18; 0,57`
     - 🎨 HSB/HSV `268, 69, 57`
+    - 💈 Oklab `oklch(40.1% 0.123 21.57)`
   - Native:
     - 🖥️ NSColor RGB
     - 🖥️ NSColor HSB